Hubbard, McIlwain, & Brakefield, P.C.

 Hubbard, McIlwain, & Brakefield, P.C., maintains a sophisticated practice comparable to firms in neighboring, larger cities without the higher costs usually associated with those larger business markets.
 The firm has a diverse and extensive general practice with attorneys working in real estate, litigation, tax planning and commercial law.

-The firm's commercial attorneys handle transactions and litigation involving banking; bankruptcy and reorganizations; creditors' rights; debtors' rights in limited circumstances (We are not a debt relief agency.
-We do not help people file for bankruptcy relief under the Bankruptcy Code); commercial and consumer collections; commercial real estate transactions and closings; commercial and consumer loans; commercial and asset-based financing; commercial loan workouts; and lender liability.
+The firm's commercial attorneys handle transactions and litigation involving banking; bankruptcy and reorganizations; creditors' rights, and debtors' rights in limited circumstances (We are not a debt relief agency.
+We do not help people file for bankruptcy relief under the Bankruptcy Code); commercial and consumer collections; commercial real estate transactions and closings; commercial and consumer loans commercial and asset-based financing; commercial loan workouts; and lender liability.

 In addition to specializations in commercial law, litigation and estate planning, the firm’s attorneys also handle matters as diverse as immigration, intellectual property issues, environmental law and probate administrations and disputes.
 Firm members own and operate West Alabama Insured Title Company, L.L.C., which writes title insurance for both commercial and consumer real estate transactions.